uwlryoung/prework-study-guide/README.md

 ## Usage

 You can review the notes of each area of study in the bootcamp (currently: HTML, CSS, GIT and JavaScript.)
-You can find suggestions on what to study first by opening Chrom DevTools (press Command+Option+I if on Mac, or Control+Shift+I if on Windows).
+You can find suggestions on what to study first by opening Chrome DevTools (press Command+Option+I if on Mac, or Control+Shift+I if on Windows).
 Click on the "Console" to see a list of topics and a suggestion of where to start studying.

 ## Credits